-The annual SST anomalies at all sites were below their long-term means (Fig.3).
-The annual mean was 6.8° C at Halifax (1.0°C below normal), 6.1° C at St. Andrews (1.2°C below normal) and 8.5° C at Boothbay Harbor (0.3°C below normal).
-At Halifax, it continues the decreasing trend in the annual mean SST observed over the past several years.
-At Boothbay Harbor the mean temperature increased slightly relative to last year.
-The annual mean at St. Andrews is the lowest recorded since 1940.
-The missing data in Fig. 3 were due to instrument malfunctions and extensivewharf reconstruction at St. Andrews.
+The annual SST anomalies at all sites were below their long-term means (Fig. 3).
+The annual mean was 6.8°C at Halifax (1.0°C below normal), 6.1°C at St. Andrews (1.2°C below normal) and 8.5°C at Boothbay Harbor (0.3°C below normal).
+At Halifax, the downward trend in the annual mean SST observed over the past several years, continued.
+At Boothbay Harbor the mean temperature increased slightly relative to that of 1987.
+The annual mean at St. Andrews was the lowest recorded since 1940.
+The missing data in Fig. 3 were due to instrument malfunctions and extensive wharf reconstruction at St. Andrews.